CNELab/Gamma-Oscillations-Basal-Ganglia/README.md

 -"BG Network" contains a Jupyter notebook for a single simulation of the basal ganglia network

--"Gamma-Oscillations-Basal-Ganglia" contains the specific analysis for the paper
+-Analysis_gamma_oscillations_basal_ganglia" contains the specific analysis for the paper